Honestpuck/jss_tools/README.md

 Included are a small number of utility routines, most notably `convert` to convert strings to python data types, `Jopen` to open up a connection to the JSS, `c_attributes_write` to write changed extension attributes in a computer record back to the JSS and `c_info_write` to write changed computer info back to the JSS.

 *This is currently under development.
 At the moment it is working and passing all tests.* The master branch is working, the other branches may not be.
+UTC and Epoch dates are not converting back 100% at themoment.
+Since they are only used in certificates and can be considered read only this is not considered critical.
+There is already an issue open for this.

 For details on the functions `pydoc ./jss_tools.py` will get you the documentation.